martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

    -- (streams 1,3) GET /protected ------------>
    <---------- (stream 0) CERTIFICATE_REQUEST --
    <------ (streams 1,3) CERTIFICATE_REQUIRED --
-   -- (stream 0) CERTIFICATE ------------------>
+   -- (stream 0) CERTIFICATE ------------>-->-->
    -- (stream 0) CERTIFICATE_PROOF ------------>
    -- (streams 1,3) USE_CERTIFICATE ----------->
    <-------------------- (streams 1,3) 200 OK --

 ~~~
-{: #ex-http2 title="HTTP/2 Reactive Certificate Authentication"}
+{: #ex-http2-client title="HTTP/2 Reactive Certificate Authentication"}

 To avoid the extra round-trip per stream required for a challenge and
 response, the `AUTOMATIC_USE` flag enables a certificate to be
-automatically used by the server on subsequent requests without sending
+automatically used by the recipient on subsequent requests without sending
 a `CERTIFICATE_REQUIRED` exchange.

-{{certs-http2}} describes how certificates can be requested and presented
-at the HTTP/2 framing layer using several new frame types which parallel
-the TLS 1.3 message exchange.  {{errors}} defines new error types which
-can be used to notify peers when the exchange has not been successful.
-Finally, {{setting}} describes how an HTTP/2 client can announce
-support for this feature so that a server might use these capabilities.

 ## Terminology

 RFC 2119 [RFC2119] defines the terms "MUST", "MUST NOT", "SHOULD" and "MAY".

+# Determining Availability of Additional Certificates {#discovery}

+## Indicating support for HTTP-layer certificate authentication {#setting}

+Clients and servers that will accept requests for HTTP-layer certificate
+authentication indicate this using the HTTP/2 `SETTINGS_HTTP_CERT_AUTH`
+(0xSETTING-TBD) setting.

+The initial value for the `SETTINGS_HTTP_CERT_AUTH` setting is 0,
+indicating that the neither peer supports HTTP-layer authentication.
+A
+client sets the `SETTINGS_HTTP_CERT_AUTH` setting to a value of 1 to
+indicate support for HTTP-layer certificate authentication as defined in
+this document.
+A server sets the `SETTINGS_HTTP_CERT_AUTH` setting to a
+value of 1 to indicate the ability to provide additional certificates
+as defined in this document.
+Any value other than 0 or 1 MUST be treated
+as a connection error (Section 5.4.1 of [RFC7540]) of type
+`PROTOCOL_ERROR`.

+Note that a client or server MAY initiate such requests without being
+willing to receive them; implementations which have announced support
+MUST properly handle receipt of frames defined in this document
+regardless of their peer's announced setting.

+## Client probing for additional certificates {#discovery-client}

+As defined in [RFC7540], when a client finds that a https:// origin (or
+Alternative Service [I-D.ietf-httpbis-alt-svc]) to which it needs to
+make a request has the same IP address as a server to which it is
+already connected, it MAY check whether the TLS certificate provided
+contains the new origin as well, and if so, reuse the connection.

+If not, but the server has advertised support for HTTP-layer
+certificates (see {{setting}}, the client MAY also send a
+`CERTIFICATE_REQUEST` frame {{http-cert-request}} on stream zero
+requesting a certificate for the desired origin.
+A client MAY send
+multiple concurrent `CERTIFICATE_REQUEST` frames for different origins.
+The server responds to each with a series of `CERTIFICATE` frames
+containing the relevant certificate chain, if it possesses such a
+certificate.
+If not, the server responds with an empty `CERTIFICATE`
+frame.

+In this case, or if the server has not advertised support for
+HTTP-layer certificates, the client MUST establish a new TCP connection
+to the desired origin, requesting an appropriate certificate at the
+TLS layer, before sending any requests for resources in that origin.

+## Server announcement of additional certificates

+Because the approach in {{discovery-client}} requires an extra
+round-trip to the server before the client can determine whether a new
+TCP connection will be required, some origins will wish to proactively
+alert clients to certificates they possess.
+Servers might also wish to
+proactively prove their authority for an origin for which it intends to
+deliver pushed resources.

+The server MAY send an `ORIGIN` frame including origins which are not in
+its TLS certificate.
+This represents an explicit claim by the server to
+possess the appropriate certificate -- a claim the client MUST verify
+using the procedures in {{discovery-client}} before relying on the
+server's authority for the claimed origin.

+The server MAY push resources from an origin for which it is
+authoritative but for which the client has not yet received the
+certificate.
+In this case, the client MUST verify the server's
+possession of an appropriate certificate a `CERTIFICATE_REQUEST` on
+stream zero.
+The client SHOULD also send a `CERTIFICATE_REQUIRED` frame
+on the pushed stream to inform the server that progress is blocked until
+the request is satisfied.
+The client MUST NOT use the pushed resource
+until an appropriate certificate has been received and validated.

-# Presenting Client Certificates at the HTTP/2 Framing Layer {#certs-http2}
+# Presenting Certificates at the HTTP/2 Framing Layer {#certs-http2}

-An HTTP/2 request from a client that has signaled support for reactive
-certificate authentication (see {{setting}}) might cause a server to request
+When either peer wishes to obtain a certificate before making or
-client authentication.
-In HTTP/2 a server does this by sending at least one
+completing a request, it does this by sending at least one
 `CERTIFICATE_REQUEST` frame (see {{http-cert-request}}) on stream zero
-and sending a `CERTIFICATE_REQUIRED` frame (see
+and sending a `CERTIFICATE_REQUIRED` frame (see {{http-cert-required}})
-{{http-cert-required}}) on the affected stream(s).
+on any affected streams which are not in the "idle" state.
-The `CERTIFICATE_REQUEST` and `CERTIFICATE_REQUIRED` frames are correlated
+The `CERTIFICATE_REQUEST` and `CERTIFICATE_REQUIRED` frames are
-by their `Request-ID` field.
-Subsequent `CERTIFICATE_REQUIRED` frames
+correlated by their `Request-ID` field.
+Subsequent
-with the same Request-ID MAY be sent on other streams where the
+`CERTIFICATE_REQUIRED` frames with the same Request-ID MAY be sent on
-server is expecting client authentication with the same parameters.
+other streams where the sender is expecting a certificate with the same
+parameters.

+The recipient responds to these requests by sending one or more
+`CERTIFICATE` frames (see {{http-certificate}}), followed by a
+`CERTIFICATE_PROOF` frame (see {{http-cert-proof}}), on stream zero
+containing the `Request-ID` to which they are responding.
+The
+`USE_CERTIFICATE` (see {{http-use-certificate}}) frame is sent on-stream
+to notify the requestor that the stream is ready to be processed.

+To reduce round-trips, the holder of a certificate MAY set the
+`AUTOMATIC_USE` flag on a `CERTIFICATE_PROOF` frame, indicating that the
+peer SHOULD automatically apply the supplied certificate to any future
+streams matching that request, rather than sending a
+`CERTIFICATE_REQUIRED` frame.
+Servers MUST set the `AUTOMATIC_USE` flag
+on all `CERTIFICATE_PROOF` frames.

+## The CERTIFICATE_REQUIRED frame {#http-cert-required}

+The `CERTIFICATE_REQUIRED` frame (0xFRAME-TBD2) is sent to indicate that
+processing of an HTTP request is blocked pending certificate
+authentication.
+The frame includes a request identifier which can be
+used to correlate the stream with a previous `CERTIFICATE_REQUEST` frame
+sent on stream zero.
+The `CERTIFICATE_REQUEST` describes the certificate
+the sender requires before continuing to process the stream in question.

+The `CERTIFICATE_REQUIRED` frame contains 1 octet, which is the
+authentication request identifier.
+A peer that receives a
+`CERTIFICATE_REQUIRED` of any other length MUST treat this as a stream
+error of type `PROTOCOL_ERROR`.
+Frames with identical request
+identifiers refer to the same `CERTIFICATE_REQUEST`.

 A server MAY send multiple concurrent `CERTIFICATE_REQUIRED` frames on
 the same stream.
 If a server requires that a client provide multiple
 certificates before authorizing a single request, it MUST send a
 `CERTIFICATE_REQUIRED` frame with a different request identifier and a
 corresponding `CERTIFICATE_REQUEST` frame describing each required
 certificate.

-Clients respond to requests by sending one or more `CERTIFICATE` frames
-(see {{http-certificate}}), followed by a `CERTIFICATE_PROOF` frame (see
-{{cert-proof}}), on stream zero containing the `Request-ID` to which
-they are responding.
-The `USE_CERTIFICATE` (see
-{{http-use-certificate}}) frame is sent on-stream to notify the server
-the stream is ready to be processed.

-To reduce round-trips, the client MAY set the `AUTOMATIC_USE` flag on a
-`CERTIFICATE_PROOF` frame, indicating that the server SHOULD
-automatically apply the supplied certificate to any future streams
-matching that request, rather than sending a `CERTIFICATE_REQUIRED`
-frame.

-## The CERTIFICATE_REQUIRED frame {#http-cert-required}
+Clients MUST NOT send multiple `CERTIFICATE_REQUIRED` frames
+on the same server-initiated stream.

-The `CERTIFICATE_REQUIRED` frame (0xFRAME-TBD2) is sent by servers to
+The `CERTIFICATE_REQUIRED` frame MUST NOT be sent on stream zero, a
-indicate that processing of an HTTP request is blocked pending
-certificate authentication.
-The frame includes a request identifier
-which can be used to correlate the stream with a previous
-`CERTIFICATE_REQUEST` frame received on stream zero.
+stream initiated by the sender, or a stream in the idle state.
 The
-`CERTIFICATE_REQUEST` describes the client certificate the server
-requires to process the request.

-The `CERTIFICATE_REQUIRED` frame contains 1 octet, which is the
-authentication request identifier.
-A client that receives a
-`CERTIFICATE_REQUIRED` of any other length MUST treat this as a stream
-error of type `PROTOCOL_ERROR`.
-Frames with identical request
-identifiers refer to the same `CERTIFICATE_REQUEST`.

-The `CERTIFICATE_REQUIRED` frame MUST NOT be sent by clients.
-A
+`CERTIFICATE_REQUIRED` frame SHOULD NOT be sent to a peer which has not
-`CERTIFICATE_REQUIRED` frame received by a server SHOULD be rejected
-with a stream error of type PROTOCOL_ERROR.

-The server MUST NOT send a `CERTIFICATE_REQUIRED` frame on stream zero, a
-server-initiated stream or a stream that does not have an outstanding request.
-In other words, a server can only send in the "open" or "half-closed (remote)"
-stream states.
+advertised support for HTTP-layer certificate authentication.

-A client that receives a `CERTIFICATE_REQUIRED` frame on a stream which is not in a
+A client that receives a `CERTIFICATE_REQUIRED` frame on a stream which
-valid state ("open" or "half-closed (local)" for clients) SHOULD treat this as a
+is not in a valid state SHOULD treat this as a stream error of type
-connection error of type `PROTOCOL_ERROR`.
+`PROTOCOL_ERROR`.

 ## The USE_CERTIFICATE Frame {#http-use-certificate}

-The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent by clients in
+The `USE_CERTIFICATE` frame (0xFRAME-TBD5) is sent in
 response to a `CERTIFICATE_REQUIRED` frame to indicate that the
 requested certificate has been provided (or will not be).

-A `USE_CERTIFICATE` frame with no payload expresses the client's refusal
+A `USE_CERTIFICATE` frame with no payload expresses the sender's refusal
 to use the associated certificate (if any) with this stream.
 If the
-request was originally issued for a different stream, servers MAY create
+certificate request was originally issued for a different stream,
-a new `CERTIFICATE_REQUEST` and permit the client to offer a different
+recipients MAY create a new `CERTIFICATE_REQUEST` and permit the sender
-certificate.
-Alternatively, servers MAY process the request as
+to offer a different certificate.
+Alternatively, recipients MAY process
-unauthenticated, likely returning an authentication-related error at the
+the affected streams as unauthenticated, likely returning an
-HTTP level (e.g. 403).
+authentication-related error at the HTTP level (e.g. 403) for servers or
+discarding a pushed resource for clients.

 Otherwise, the `USE_CERTIFICATE` frame contains the `Request-ID` of the
 now-completed certificate request.
 This MUST be an ID previously issued
-by the server, and for which a matching certificate has previously been
+by the recipient, and for which a matching certificate has previously been
 presented along with a supporting certificate chain in one or more
 `CERTIFICATE` frames, and for which proof of possession has been
 presented in a `CERTIFICATE_PROOF` frame.

-Use of the `USE_CERTIFICATE` frame by servers is not defined by this
-document.
-A `USE_CERTIFICATE` frame received by a client MUST be
-ignored.
+Recipients of a
+`USE_CERTIFICATE` of any other length MUST treat this as a stream error
+of type `PROTOCOL_ERROR`.
+Frames with identical request identifiers
+refer to the same certificate chain.

-The client MUST NOT send a `USE_CERTIFICATE` frame on stream zero, a
+The `USE_CERTIFICATE` frame MUST NOT be sent on stream zero, a stream
-server-initiated stream or a stream that does not have an outstanding
-request.
-In other words, a client can only send in the "open" or
-"half-closed (local)" stream states.
-The client MUST NOT send a
+initiated by the sender, or a stream on which a `CERTIFICATE_REQUIRED`
-`USE_CERTIFICATE` frame except in response to a `CERTIFICATE_REQUIRED`
+frame has not been received.
+Receipt of a `USE_CERTIFICATE` frame in
-frame from the server.

-A server that receives a `USE_CERTIFICATE` frame on a stream which is
-not in a valid state ("open" or "half-closed (remote)" for servers), on
-which it has not sent a `CERTIFICATE_REQUIRED` frame, or referencing a
-certificate it has not previously received SHOULD treat this as a connection
-error of type `PROTOCOL_ERROR`.
+these circmustances SHOULD be treated as a stream error of type
+`PROTOCOL_ERROR`.

 ## The CERTIFICATE_REQUEST Frame {#http-cert-request}